CEO, Lecturer in Management, and Civic Leader

 Alyssa Rapp Bio

-When not immersed in business and civic life, Alyssa loves to run, ski, box, and try to decipher a slider from a curve ball from her husband, 1990 MLB World Series Champion, Hal Morris.
-Alyssa and Hal are the proud parents of Audrey and Henriette Morris.
+Alyssa continues to teach at Stanford Business School and has recently been named Adjunct Professor of Entrepreneurship at the University of Chicago's Booth Business School.
+She also serves as a gubernatorial appointee to the Illinois Housing Development Authority board.
+When not immersed in business and civic life, Alyssa loves to run track, do yoga, ski fast, and try as hard as possible to decipher a slider from a curveball from her husband, 1990 MLB World Series champion and partner at X10 Capital, Hal Morris.
+Alyssa and Hal are the proud parents of Audrey Margaret Morris and Henriette Daniella Morris.